Prime Minister of the Philippines: First creation (1899)

 On December 10, 1898, the ongoing war between United States and Spain was concluded with Spain giving up all rights to Cuba and surrendering the Philippines, Guam and Puerto Rico to the United States.
 Two days later, Aguinaldo ordered his lawyer Felipe Agoncillo to contest the Philippine status as an independent nation and no longer a Spanish colony since the declaration of independence on June 12, 1898.
 The United States did not recognize Philippine sovereignty.
-This led to serious conflict when the insurgent Philippine Republic was formally established on January 23, 1899 at Malolos.
+This led to serious conflict with the Philippine Republic established on January 23, 1899 at Malolos.
 By January 30, Aguinaldo had again dispatched Agoncillo, this time to the United States Senate, to lobby them to reconsider their plans and instead formally recognize Filipino independence.

 In the next few months, Mabini was pressured by political problems such as negotiating to end the hostilities between Filipinos and American forces left in the Philippines after the war.
 After the failure to reach successful agreements with the U.S. army to secure a cease fire, the first shot of the Philippine–American War erupted on February 4, 1899.
-The revolutionary government was forced to vacate Malolos and transfer the seat of administration from place to place.
-Mabini, who was pressured then from his political adversaries and failure to stop the increasing guerilla insurgency during the war, left the post and surrendered to United States on May 7, 1899.
+The government was forced to vacate Malolos and transfer the seat of administration from place to place.
+Mabini, who was pressured then from his political adversaries and failure to achieve peace, resigned on May 7, 1899.

-One of the political adversaries who forced Mabini to leave office was Pedro A. Paterno, president of the Congress of the Republic since September 15, 1898.
+One of the political adversaries who pressured Mabini into leaving office was Pedro Paterno, president of the Congress of the Republic since September 15, 1898.
 He opposed Mabini's offensive plan to counter United States attacks during the war, so he proposed peace plans with the Americans to Aguinaldo, such that the Philippines would be a protectorate of the United States with full autonomy.
-This was opposed by Mabini, however, Paterno and his allies convinced Aguinaldo to dissolve the Mabini cabinet.
+This was opposed by Mabini.
+The tension led Aguinaldo to consider dissolving the Mabini cabinet, which Mabini agreed to.